klgh/kaleighscruggs/content/export2/post/2021/06/2021-06-11-how-to-get-through-a-stressful-work-day/index.md

 ---
-title: "How to get through a stressful work day"
+title: 'How to get through a stressful work day'
-date: "2021-06-11"
+date: '2021-06-11'
 categories:
-  - "life"
+  - 'life'
 ---

 Weeee..
 Raise your hand if you work in an office all day.
 I hope I made some of you literally raise your hand in your cubes.